 Additional Study Material – Class notes, reading material, reference books, journals, PPTs, material taken from internet are given / shown to the students.

-Assessment – To assess the students’ progress, regular class tests are conducted.
+Assessment – To assess the students’ progress, regular quizzes, class tests and different competition are conducted.

 Learning Outcome – The average pass percentage of the students of department is around 85%.

 Best practices – The department regularly conducts a number of competitions including debate, poster presentations, paper presentation, quizzes, etc. An interdepartmental activity on “Public Health Awareness” has been organized to connect the students with the society.